Chart Color Schemes

 Newmarket was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

-Newmarket's population showed higher cultural diversity compared to most local markets, with 26.3% born overseas and 16.9% speaking a language other than English at home.
-Christianity was the predominant religion in Newmarket at 44.5%.
-Hinduism had a notable presence at 3.2%, exceeding Greater Brisbane's 2.7%.
+Newmarket's population showed higher cultural diversity than most local areas, with 26.3% born overseas and 16.9% speaking a language other than English at home.
+Christianity was the predominant religion in Newmarket, accounting for 44.5% of its population.
+Hinduism was overrepresented compared to Greater Brisbane, at 3.2% versus 2.7%.

 Frequently Asked Questions - Diversity